 The current Board Members at Boccia UK are as follows:

-Abby Laybourne - Finance Committee Chair (appointed 2014)
+Abby Laybourne - Finance Committee Chair and SID (appointed 2014)

 Abby is a director at PricewaterhouseCoopers with over 16 years’ experience of auditing large, complex multi-national audits in the FTSE 100 (as well as family owned corporations) predominantly.
 She is a chartered accountant and has significant experience of working with Groups undergoing transformation, whether through acquisitions, system and controls implementations, or operating model changes.
 Abby spent 6 months living and working in Berlin on PwC's Global leadership development programme and currently leads on Diversity and Inclusion initiatives with PwC.